PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Related Work

 \subsection{Dynamic Novel View Synthesis}

-In recent years, significant advances have been made in novel view synthesis~\cite{nerf, chen2022tensorf, garbin2021fastnerf, realtime_plenoctree, muller2022instant, 3dgs}.
-Although this field initially have focused on static scene reconstruction but now it extended to handling dynamic scenes, which is known as Dynamic Novel View Synthesis (DyNVS).
-Early DyNVS methods were built on Neural Radiance Fields (NeRF)~\cite{gao2021dynamic, du2021neural, park2021nerfies, Hexplane, kplanes_2023, shao2023tensor4d, fang2022fast}, which usually modeled scene dynamics either by implictly modeling with temporal inputs~\cite{gao2021dynamic, du2021neural} or directly estimating the time-wise deformation of canonical geometry through auxiliary neural networks~\cite{park2021nerfies, Hexplane, kplanes_2023, shao2023tensor4d, fang2022fast}.
-Following the emergence of 3D Gaussian Splatting (3DGS)~\cite{3dgs}, recent DyNVS research~\cite{huang2023sc, yang2024deformable, wu20234d, li2024spacetime, lin2024gaussian, lu20243d, guo2024motion, liang2025gaufre, lei2024mosca, duan20244d, waczynska2024d, liu2024modgs, stearns2024dynamic} has shifted toward Gaussian Splatting-based representations to achieve higher fidelity and real-time inference.
-Since Gaussian Splatting is an explicit representation, additional deformation networks can directly modify the scale, rotation, and position of each gaussian primitive over time.
+In recent years, significant advances have been made in novel view synthesis~\cite{nerf, Kim_2022_CVPR, chen2022tensorf, garbin2021fastnerf, realtime_plenoctree, muller2022instant, 3dgs}.
+Although this field initially focused on static scene reconstruction, it has since extended to dynamic scenes, known as Dynamic Novel View Synthesis (DyNVS).
+Early DyNVS methods were built on Neural Radiance Fields (NeRF)~\cite{gao2021dynamic, du2021neural, park2021nerfies, Hexplane, kplanes_2023, shao2023tensor4d, fang2022fast}, which usually modeled scene dynamics either by implicitly modeling with temporal inputs~\cite{gao2021dynamic, du2021neural} or directly estimating the time-wise deformation of canonical geometry through auxiliary neural networks~\cite{park2021nerfies, Hexplane, kplanes_2023, shao2023tensor4d, fang2022fast}.
+Following the emergence of 3D Gaussian Splatting (3DGS)\cite{3dgs}, recent DyNVS research has shifted toward Gaussian-based representations, leading to the development of 4D Gaussian Splatting (4DGS)~\cite{huang2023sc, yang2024deformable, wu20234d, li2024spacetime, lin2024gaussian, lu20243d, guo2024motion, liang2025gaufre, lei2024mosca, duan20244d, waczynska2024d, liu2024modgs, stearns2024dynamic,kim2026gp4dgs}.
+In 4DGS, an additional deformation network is employed to animate canonical Gaussian primitives over time, enabling efficient and high-quality modeling of dynamic scenes.